JustinLove/alchemy_tutor/notes.md

 - multi-step challenges?
   - new scene design
-    - special rewards?
-      - wand?
-      - spells?
-      - should we really have gold?
     - conditional side bulk access
     - superbulk removal?
     - gold is root of all solids